lawrence501/5e-cli/specialisations.md

 ### Gambling Problem
 Choose a loot result, other than Colour Upgrade.
 Whenever you roll that result on a random loot roll, it instead provides a Colour Upgrade.
 This loot result cannot be the one you've enhanced with the Dedication Specialisation.

-Other characters can no longer use items you find.
+Restriction: Other characters cannot use colour-upgraded items you find.

 ### Indecision
 Whenever you would gain a Specialisation, you don't choose one.
 Instead, roll a d8 for the category, and then a d6 for the specific Specialisation you gain (completely reroll duplicates).
 Then, repeat this and gain a second Specialisation.
 If you have any other Specialisations when you first gain this, immediately remove them and do the above for each one removed.